https://www.dangode.com/renewables/

 Topics

-Topic 1: Building simplified financial models of solar energy projects
+Topic 2: Building simplified financial models of renewable energy projects

 Overview